Pprime1/csasm/README.md

 ## 1. Clean Up Code -

 Issues to be resolved -
-1. no idea how to update the database to insert a new game
+X. to update the database and insert a new game see 008.do.GCALBURY-game.sql note also that checksum validation is false in app/database.js now

 2. need to merge the concepts of 'game', 'group' and 'room', they are all the same thing here